chadwackerman/openlinc/README.txt

 sudo perl -MCPAN -e 'install Date::Manip' sudo perl -MCPAN -e 'install +YAML'

-tested on Mac OS X 10.5.7 and Cygwin 1.5 and 1.7 (add packages perl, python, make)

-# # #

-run ./setup.sh ONLY ONCE to initialize environment additional runs are ok but will overwrite any changes you make to the html files
+run ./setup.sh ONLY ONCE to initialize tools and extract/generate the html and index files additional runs are ok but will overwrite any changes you make to the html files

 directories: